 The Void is sacred space.
 The Void is a ritual space without any known ritual.
 The Void is a church with no altar and one seat.
 The Void is a meditative space without a particular meditation.
 The Void is the nothing beginning of something.
 If it isn’t paradoxical, it isn’t the Void.
+The Void is also the initiatory gateway to authentic manhood.

 The Void is also a secret space under the radar of this culture.
 The patriarchy would prefer it wasn’t found.
 A person grounded in his own identity and truth cannot be manipulated or intimidated by a patriarch.
 The Void is the space of identity and truth.